morevnaproject-org/subtitles-translation/README.md

 ## Info:

+This is a repository for collective translation of subtitle files.

-This repository uses "self-proclaimed" multilanguage SRT format (.msrt) - each line have prefix indicating translation language:
+We use "self-proclaimed" multilanguage SRT format (.msrt)m where each line have prefix indicating translation language:

 ```
 5